Plugin v1.5

 Storage and retention

 Configure log storage under Settings > Advanced > Data Configuration.
-Three storage modes are available:
+Audit logging has a master enable/disable toggle, a log-level control, and three storage modes:

 Retention is configured separately for each storage type.
 Database Log Retention (default 90 days, max 3,650) and File Log Retention (default 90 days, max 3,650) are each auto-purged by a daily background job.
 If file-only mode is selected and a file write fails, the entry is silently written to the database as a fallback.